netlify-demo/developer-documentation/docs/edit-a-page.md

 ## 1. Edit a page

-Make sure you’ve [set up this project](/docs/getting-started).
-Then, open up `/docs/edit-a-page.md`, which is the source for this page, in a text editor.
+Make sure you’ve [set up this project](/docs/getting-started) on your local machine.
+Then, open up the source file for this page (`/docs/edit-a-page.md`) in a text editor.

 **Delete or edit this line so you can see that something changed.**